Yana (Buddhism): The three carts of expedient means: the parable of the burning house

+The relationship of Dharma (Law) and Yana

+Tamura et al. render a section of the Innumerable Meanings Sutra (Wu-liang-i ching) that relates the relationship of the Law (Dharma) and various teachings as fundamentally determined by the audience and context:

+"Good sons!
+The Law is like water that washes off dirt.
+As a well, a pond, a stream, a river, a valley stream, a ditch, or a great sea, each alike effectively washes off all kinds of dirt, so the Law-water effectively washes off the dirt of all delusions of living beings.

+"Good sons!
+The nature of water is one, but a stream, a river, a well, a pond, a valley stream, a ditch, and a great sea are different from one another.
+The nature of the Law is like this.
+There is equality and no differentiation in washing off the dirt of delusions, but the three laws, the four merits, and the two ways§ are not one and the same.

+"Good sons!
+Though each washes equally as water, a well is not a pond, a pond is not a stream or a river, nor is a valley stream or a ditch a sea.
+As the Tathāgata, the world's hero, is free in the Law, all the laws preached by him are also like this.
+Though preaching at the beginning, in the middle, and at the end all alike effectively wash off the delusions of living beings, the beginning is not the middle, and the middle is not the end.
+Preaching at the beginning, in the middle, and at the end are the same in expression but different from one another in meaning.

-§ The three laws are the Four Noble Truths, the Twelve Causes, and the Six Pāramitās...; the four merits are srota-āpanna, sakṛdāgāmin, anāgāmin, and arhat...; and the two ways the Great-vehicle, or Mahayana, and the lesser vehicle, or Hinayana.
+§ The three laws are the Four Noble Truths, the Twelve Causes, and the Six Pāramitās...; the four merits are srota-āpanna, sakṛdāgāmin, anāgāmin, and arhat...; and the two ways the great vehicle, or Mahayana, and the lesser vehicle, or Hinayana.

 Ekayāna (one yana)

 Mahayana texts such as the Lotus Sutra and the Avatamsaka Sutra sought to unite all the different teachings into a single great way.
 These texts serve as the inspiration for using the term Ekayāna in the sense of "one vehicle".
 This "one vehicle" became a key aspect of the doctrines and practices of Tiantai and Tendai Buddhist sects, which subsequently influenced Chán and Zen doctrines and practices.
 In Japan, the one-vehicle teaching of the Lotus Sutra also inspired the formation of the Nichiren sect.